needle-mirror/com.unity.cloud.identity/Documentation~/entities-rbac.md

     }
 ```

-## List and Validate Roles or Permissions for Unity entities
+## List and validate roles or permissions for Unity entities

 Both `IOrganization` and `IProject` implements the `IRoleProvider` interface.
 They both expose awaitable methods to list and validate roles and permissions assigned to the user.